microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

 ### Task 3: Create a load balancer to distribute load between the web servers

-1. In the Azure portal, click **New** in the upper left-hand corner, then Networking, Load Balancer.
+1. In the Azure portal, choose **New**, then Networking, Load Balancer.

     ![In the Azure Portal, New is selected.
 Under Azure Marketplace, Networking is selected, and under Featured, Load Balancer is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image65.png "Azure Portal")